ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 1. Figure out how to implement user login
 2. Fix up GUI to be more user friendly
 ### Robin's Goals
+1. Continue working on adding to the database
+2. Figure out how to access firebase at the same time as david and catch up with him
 ### David's Goals
 1. Continue working with the database
 2. Have working tests on the database to prove its viability